becoinc/beco_cordova_sdk/README.md

 The Beco SDK collects long-term analytics data for the space in which your beacons have been installed.
 This data can be analyzed through the [Beco Cloud Portal](https://portal.beco.io/).
 This analytics data collection is built into the API, and does not require additional configuration.

 ## Example Application
-An example application has been included with this repository.
+An example application has been included in a separate repository, at [https://github.com/becoinc/beco_cordova_examples](https://github.com/becoinc/beco_cordova_examples).
 The example application demonstrates the functionality of the Beco Cordova SDK in a JS-based app.
-Before running the example application, you must insert your SDK Credentials into `www/js/index.js`, the root javascript file for the project.
-Once you build and run the example application on a phone and configure your Beco Beacons in your space, you should be able to walk around the space and view realtime location data.
-Specific configuration is described in the `README.md` within the example application directory.
+Specific configuration and instructions are described in the `README.md` within the example project git repository.

 ## Appendix
 #### License